maxvfischer/DIY-ai-art/README.md

 ![xavier_4](./tutorial_images/setup_computer/xavier_4.svg)

-When you've found the name of the micro-SD card, un-mount it.
-Be careful, you definitely don't want to unmount any of the other disks!
+When you've found the name of the micro-SD card, unmount it.

 ![xavier_5](./tutorial_images/setup_computer/xavier_5.svg)